Marygreen Manor Tudors Restaurant – I was offered a fabulous dinner in exchange for my honest review.

 I’ve said before that one of my favourite things about blogging is that I’m able to help support some very worthy campaigns; and while that is true, I can’t deny that there’s also a less noble aspect that I also love…

-Hubby and I recently had a rare opportunity for a proper date – by which I mean Pixie was having a sleepover and we had nothing to rush home for (if you’re interested, this second time went better than the first).
+Hubby and I recently had a rare opportunity for a proper date – by which I mean Pixie was having a sleepover and we had nothing to rush home for.
 So we fiiiinally decided to book at a table at a restaurant I’ve had my eye on for some time, ever since we were looking for a wedding venue, in fact.
 That’s more than four years.
 I know, I know, alas having a family does tend to put frivolities on hold.

 Marygreen Manor Tudors Restaurant Review